The communication styles you’ll encounter when working in a team

 If you don’t understand your own communication style, it’s difficult to be self-aware while conversing.

-If you don’t understand the communication styles of the people you are conversing with, it’s difficult to optimize your communication approach.
+If you don’t understand the styles of communication of the people you are conversing with, it’s difficult to optimize your communication approach.

 In terms of how people communicate in different situations or with different people, we recognize submissive, aggressive, passive-aggressive, manipulative, and assertive communication styles.